‘Against the Ice’ Team Talks Shooting in Greenland, the ‘Challenge’ of Working With Nikolaj Coster-Waldau

-Shooting mostly in Iceland and Greenland, the team behind Netflix’s upcoming release “Against the Ice” – now shown in Berlin – had to battle punishing weather conditions and freezing cold, as well as star Nikolaj Coster-Waldau.
+The team behind Netflix’s “Against the Ice” – which screened this week at the Berlin Film Festival – had to battle punishing weather conditions and freezing cold, as well as star Nikolaj Coster-Waldau, when shooting in Greenland.

 “It was quite challenging, working with Nikolaj.
-Apart from that, it was alright,” joked actor Joe Cole during the press conference.
+Apart from that, it was alright,” joked actor Joe Cole during the Berlin press conference.
 “My character is quite different from me.
-He is relentlessly positive, upbeat, excited to be around this ‘celebrity’.
+He is relentlessly positive, upbeat, excited to be around this ‘celebrity.’
 He is in awe of Nikolaj.
 Can’t say the same.”

 “We were sure we wanted to shoot on location,” added Coster-Waldau.
 “First of all, it looks much better, but also for selfish reasons.
 It’s just easier for an actor.”
 The “Game of Thrones” alumnus also co-wrote the script with Joe Derrick and co-produced the film alongside acclaimed Icelandic filmmaker Baltasar Kormákur.